mikemiles86/reveal-line-numbers/README.md

 ### Highlighting line numbers.

-To highlight particular line numbers in a code block, add the attribute 'data-highlight-lines' to the <code> element.
-Seperate the lines you would like to highlight with a comma(,).
-Specifcy a group of lines to highlight by seperating the start line and end line with a dash(-).
+To highlight particular line numbers in a code block, add the attribute 'data-highlight-lines' to the &lt;code> element.
+* Seperate the lines you would like to highlight with a comma(,).
+* Specifcy a group of lines to highlight by seperating the start line and end line with a dash(-).

-Example: to highlight the lines 1,2,3:
+_Example: to highlight the lines 1,2,3:_
 ```html
 <pre><code class="line-numbers" data-highlight-lines="1,2,3">
 /**